 Line 4 - If you owe more than one dollar, submit your payment with this return.
-Make your check or money order payable to New York State income tax and write your special New York identification number and 2014 IT-203-S on it.
+Make your check or money order payable in U.S. funds to New York State income tax and write your special New York identification number and 2017 IT-203-S on it.
 Do not send cash.
 See Where to file on page 4.